hestabroo/website/_posts/2025-08-26-spotifywrapped.md

         st.stop()
   {% endhighlight %}

-  Besides that, I did some basic cleanup to filter out audiobooks and other lame not-music stuff, as well as to truncate a "tail" at the start of usage (this might have just been a me thing, but my account "existed" a year before I really started using it, so most charts had a year of whitespace).
+  Besides that, I did some basic cleanup to filter out audiobooks and other lame not-music stuff, as well as to truncate a "tail" at the start of usage (this might have just been a me thing, but my account "existed" a year before I really started using it creating whitespace before charts).
 Also added some QOL columns:

   {% highlight python %}
     streamhx = streamhx[streamhx['audiobook_title'].isna()]  #remove audiobooks and other nerd shit